ROCm/HIP/docs/how-to/hip_porting_guide.rst

 be used together.
 Of course, it is possible to create a program with no kernels and no automatic loading.

-For module API reference, visit :ref:`module_management_reference`.
+For the module API reference, visit :ref:`module_management_reference`.

 Using hipModuleLaunchKernel (is this still needed?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^